Find Affordable College Courses

 5 Yearly Graduations

 University of Southern Mississippi is the 5th most popular school in the nation for students seeking a doctor's degree in polymer engineering.
 Each year, around 14,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,094 per year, while in-state graduate students, on average, pay $9,094 per year.
-For the 2020-2021 academic year, 5 doctor's degrees were handed out to polymer engineering majors at Southern Miss.
-Around 40% of these students were from an underrepresented racial-ethnic group, and 40% were women.
+The average in-state tuition for full-time undergraduates is $9,508 per year, while in-state graduate students, on average, pay $9,508 per year.
+During the most recent year for which we have data, 5 people received their doctor's degree in polymer engineering from Southern Miss.
+About 33% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #6